-A. Regional and Sectionals: Boys' Class 1A, 2A and 3A regional tournaments will be held on Tuesday, October 6, 2020 at various locations around the state.
-Girls' Class 1A and 2A regional tournaments will be held on Wednesday, October 7, 2020 at various locations around the state.
-Boys' and girls' sectional tournaments will be held on Saturday, October 10 Monday, October 12 or Tuesday, October 13, 2020.
-Preference will be given to schools that can host a sectional on a Saturday or Monday.
-The host schools will be announced on the IHSA boys' and girls' golf website (www.ihsa.org).

-B. Boys' State Final Date: The State Final Tournaments will be held October 16-17, 2020.
+- A. Regional and Sectionals: Boys' Class 1A, 2A and 3A regional tournaments will be held on Wednesday, September 29, 2021, at various locations around the state.
+Girls' Class 1A and 2A regional tournaments will be held on Thursday, September 30, 2021, at various locations around the state.
+Boys' and girls' sectional tournaments will be held on Monday, October 4, 2021.
+The host schools will be announced on the IHSA boys' and girls' golf website (www.ihsa.org). - B. Boys' State Final Date: The State Final Tournaments will be held October 8-9, 2021.
 The boys' Class 1A tournament will be held at Prairie Vista Golf Course, Bloomington.
 The boys' Class 2A Tournament will be held at Weibring Golf Club at Illinois State University, Normal.
 The boys' Class 3A Tournament will be held at The Den, Bloomington.
-An optional practice round will be available for competing schools on Thursday, October 15, 2020.

-C. Girls' State Final Date: The State Final Tournament will be held October 16-17, 2020.
+An optional practice round will be available for competing schools on Thursday, October 7, 2021. - C. Girls' State Final Date: The State Final Tournament will be held October 8-9, 2021.
 The girls' Class 1A tournament will be held at Red Tail Run Golf Course in Decatur.
 The girls' Class 2A will be held at Hickory Point Golf Course in Decatur.
-An optional practice round will be available for competing schools on Thursday, October 15, 2020.

-D. Tournament Date Changes: No Local Manager shall be permitted to change the date on which the tournaments are played unless given permission by the IHSA Office.
+An optional practice round will be available for competing schools on Thursday, October 7, 2021. - D. Tournament Date Changes: No Local Manager shall be permitted to change the date on which the tournaments are played unless given permission by the IHSA Office.

 III.
-ON-LINE ENTRIES, WITHDRAWAL PROCEDURES, ELIGIBILITY, AFFIR-MATIVE ACTION AND ON-LINE LIST OF PARTICIPANTS
+ON-LINE ENTRIES, WITHDRAWAL PROCEDURES, ELIGIBILITY, AFFIRMATIVE ACTION AND ON-LINE LIST OF PARTICIPANTS

-The policy for Original Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all
+The policy for Original Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sport/activities included in the 2021-22 Entry Policies and Procedures.

-2020-21 Boys and Girls Golf Series Terms and Conditions
+2021-22 Boys and Girls Golf Series Terms and Conditions